The following words and terms, when used in this chapter, shall have the following meaning unless the context clearly indicates otherwise:

 4. A statement indicating when the monument or memorial was erected, who erected it, and who paid for it, if known, accompanied by documents verifying this information;

-5. A statement of purpose of the [
+5. A statement of purpose of the project;

-and location ] for the marker, which shall include the following information:
+6. The proposed text and location for the marker, which shall include the following information:

-An explanation A description ] of the documented [ motivation reasons ] for the monument's or memorial's creation;
+b.
+An explanation of the documented motivation for the monument's or memorial's creation;

-The parties involved in the process of creating the monument or memorial and what their motivations were A description of any documented local opposition at any time to the monument or memorial ] ; and
+c.
+The parties involved in the process of creating the monument or memorial and what their motivations were; and

 7. The proposed location for the marker, which location shall (i) be at or close to the monument or memorial being contextualized and (ii) permit the public to safely view the marker;